offalynne/Input/docs/6.1/README.md

 **What versions of GameMaker does Input support?**

-Version 5 of Input primarily supports GameMaker LTS 2022, and in theory supports every version of GameMaker later than that.
+Input primarily supports GameMaker LTS 2022, and in theory supports every version of GameMaker later than that.
 Later versions of GameMaker may change functionality in a way that Input is not forwards-compatible with, but Input uses only native GameMaker functions so is in the best possible position for long-term compatibility.

 &nbsp;